 The Ramakrishna-Vivekananda Center of New York is a branch of the Ramakrishna Order in India.
 They have had the same website since the early 90's, and decided it was finally time to give it a complete overhaul.
 The redesign is coded in pure HTML/CSS/JS and focuses on improving UI/UX and designing a super accessible, completely responsive website.

-1: Update the aesthetic and brand of the website with an austere and meditative attitude, and focus on accessibility.
+1: Update the aesthetic and brand of the website with an austere and minimalistic attitude, and focus on accessibility.

 2: Redesign the navigation hierarchy and systems, making sure they are intuitive and comfortable to use at any screen size.